Freddie Freeman Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.81 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 5.86 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow the third-most home runs in baseball (149 total, 1.4 per game).
+- Athletics pitchers combine to give up 153 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- In his most recent appearance -- out of the bullpen on Thursday -- the lefty tossed 3 1/3 innings against the San Francisco Giants, giving up two earned runs while surrendering two hits.
+- In his most recent appearance on Saturday against the Colorado Rockies, the left-hander went five innings, giving up one earned run while surrendering four hits.

-- The 26-year-old has a 6.07 ERA and 7.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.